bvujnovac/internet-monitoring/README.md

 Thanks to @maxandersen for making the original project this fork is based on.

 Thanks to @vegasbrianc work on making a [super easy docker](https://github.com/vegasbrianc/github-monitoring) stack for running prometheus and grafana.

+Thanks to @geerlingguy for keeping this up to date.

 This setup is not secured in any way, so please only use on non-public networks, or find a way to secure it on your own.